Social Neuroscience

 Social Neuroscience is a peer-reviewed academic journal covering research in social neuroscience.
 It was founded in March 2006 by Jean Decety and Julian Paul Keenan.
 It is published by Psychology Press, a division of Taylor and Francis.
 The current editor is Paul J. Eslinger (Penn State Hershey Medical Center).
-According to the Journal Citation Reports, the journal has a 2011 impact factor of 2.738, ranking it 23rd out of 75 journals in the category "Psychology" and 123rd out of 244 journals in the category "Neuroscience".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.7.
 Originally, it published 3 issues per year (with the last issue being a double one).